tigerbeetle/tigerbeetle/docs/develop/recipes/balance-conditional-transfers.md

 ### 2. Create a Control Account

-There must also be a designated control or temporary account.
+There must also be a designated control account.
 As you can see below, this account will never actually take control of the target account's funds, but we will set up simultaneous transfers in and out of the control account.

 ## Executing a Balance-Conditional Transfer